 The Artist Statement--

-My work seeks a relevant, modern vocabulary for my brand of representational painting.
+My work seeks a conversation with contemporary art that fits my brand of representational painting.
 I paint in series and for over 30 years, I seem to drift back and forth between similar themes.
-Ultimately, I am trying to create the greatest paintings that I can make.
-Work that transcends the contemporary issues of photography, market, and fashion, and paintings that might have a place in history as a reaction to the “ photographic slickness.”
+Ultimately, I am trying to create the great paintings.
+Work that transcends the contemporary issues of photography, market, and fashion, and paintings that might have a place in history as a reaction to the “ photographic or a general decorative slickness.”
 A slickness that I see as not part of the language of painting in which I am involved with.
-I am in love with the relationship my work has to history and the unabashed, unhidden marks my brush makes; the human mark, my marks.
+I have an unabashed love with the relationship my work has to history and the unhidden marks my brush makes; the human mark- my marks.
 I’m interested in making paintings that are personal, solid, and honest.
 Work that deal with a painted non-photographic space and composition, that embraces the quality of paint and the process.

 Always, in the life of a painting, there is an excitement in what that experience allows.
 The experience of being immersed in the process.
 For me, it is absolutely not about just recording appearance, but an exploration of the relationships.
 Composing, exploiting and contorting those relationships and how paint happens to lays down - the surface.
 In the studio it is battle, or dance or a collision of the accidents.
 To manipulate and suspend those moments is ultimately how my paintings are constructed.
 I think about painting in formal compositional terms that relate back to the debt I have, in many ways, to certain Modernist and Abstract Expressionist ideas.
 I studied in the late 70’s at Stony Brook University with Badelmenti, Perkarsky and the sculpture Robert White and then at Brandeis with Paul Georges.
 Bobby White, who having studied with Saint-Gaundens, infused in me a sense of lineage among other things.
 Bobby introduced me to Paul Georges.
 And thru Georges, it was the eclectic openness of Hoffmann and Leger that would influence and take a life long hold.
 I was incredibly young and a blank slate.
 The love I had for Piero, Rembrandt, Titian and “the big boys” was reinforced and validated.
 I cut my teeth there in the lower east side.
 Each Friday night I spent at the Figurative Alliance, and afterwards the conversation would continue in some the downtown dive bar, mostly Mare Chiaro on Mulberry Street.
 Just as many others have said before me, I learnt most of what I know about about art and being an artist - being a painter - from sitting in bars drinking with artists.
 They were the most committed brilliant painters I ever met.
 We argued about painting, painters and paintings and I, being real young mostly sat and absorbed.
 I was spending incredible and immeasurable hours in my studio and in Museums standing in front of Art.
 Between this and the Education I got from being with real artists I formed my ideas about being a - PAINTER.
 Whether my work is about some metaphor, idea or a spiritual relationship I have with nature, it is always about painting and paint.